kekefreedog/LuckyPHP/docs/api/response.md

 # ***Api*** **Schema of response**

 ## Description
-- Full details and good practive on how parameters available in api response.
+- Full details and good practice on how parameters available in api response.

 ## Response Json
 ```json